 Section 8.
 The Union President, Executive Vice President, 1st Vice President, or designee will sign to acknowledge receipt for any notification or communication from the Employer.
 The Union President, Executive Vice President, 1st Vice President, or designee's signature will be acknowledgement of delivery for notifications or communication from the Employer.
-The Union will be responsible for pick-up of mail each work day or email if used to deliver notifications and communications between the parties.
+The Union will be responsible for pick-up of mail each workday or email if used to deliver notifications and communications between the parties.
 When communication is sent by email, the parties agree that it will be sent to the Union organizational email address.
 The email "read receipt" will be used and serve as an acknowledgment of receipt.

 Section 9.
-The Union President will advise the Civilian Personnel Officer or LRO five (5) working days in advance of any extended planned absence and the name of the individual who will be serving as acting President.
+The Union President and the LRO will notify each other with in five (5) workdays in advance of any extended planned absence and the name of the individual assuming responsibilities during the absence.